yangjm/winlet_local/README.md

 # Quick Start

-You may winlet_local with Bower:
+You may get winlet_local with Bower:

 ```
 bower install winlet_local